mEDI-S/mEDI_s-Elite-Tools/README.md

 * Shipyard Finder
 * Power Control Finder
 * Fly Log
- * EDSC Submit Distances Wizard (add easy and fast new systems) `only avalibel inside a new system in contextmenü over the unknow system`
+ * Submit Distances Wizard for EDSM and EDSC (add easy and fast new systems) `only avalibel inside a new system in contextmenü over the unknow system`

 ## Data Sources ##
 * [Live Data from EDDN - Elite:Dangerous Data Network](https://github.com/jamesremuscat/EDDN/wiki)